WHMCS/developer-docs/hooks/priority.md

 The priority defines the order in which hooks should run when multiple hooks are registered for the same hook point.

 {{% notice info %}}
-The priority can be a valid integer value.
+The priority can be any valid integer value.
 {{% /notice %}}